hmchen47/DataScience/Notes/p01-Bayesian.md

     + ideological approaches employing all combinations of the use of prior distributions and/or loss  functions
   + Optimal decision-making
     + depending solely on the expected benefit
-    + irrelevance: masures of uncertainty such as intervals or $p$-values
+    + irrelevance: measures of uncertainty such as intervals or $p$-values

 ## 3.15 Design